Resistbot FAQs

 I’m getting [texts or emails] from [group] now, what gives?

 We get tons of texts too!
-Political organizations and campaigns use public data like voter rolls and purchased email lists all the time.
+Political organizations and campaigns sell their lists to each other, and harvest public voter data.
+We do not.
 Whoever it is, they didn’t get your number or email from us.
 Here’s your bill of rights as a member, our terms of use, and privacy policy.

 Why do you include my phone number in your letters?